adrianredgers/cmake-googletest-pybind11-example/README.md

-Example project to import a C++ function googletest-ed  into Python using pybind11:
+Example project to import a googletested C++ function into Python using pybind11 :- -
--
 - **Python**
 - **Project targets**